sharpapi/sharpapi-laravel-client/README.md

 Please refer to the detailed examples provided at [SharpAPI.com](https://sharpapi.com/)

+For methods that have `language` parameter you can also use `SharpApiLanguages` Enum values to make your code more readable.

 ### HR

 #### Parse Resume/CV File

 Parses a resume (CV) file from multiple formats (PDF/DOC/DOCX/TXT/RTF) and returns an extensive object of data points.

-The file has to be uploaded as `form-data` parameter called `file`.

-An optional language parameter can also be provided (`English` value is set as the default one) .
+An optional output language parameter can also be provided (`English` value is set as the default one) .

 ```php
 $statusUrl = \SharpApiService::parseResume('/test/resume.pdf', 'English');